BangerTech/webDock/README.md

 ## Installation

 The setup script is currently the only supported installation method.
-It handles all the necessary setup automatically, including:
+It handles all the necessary setup automatically,including:

 1. Creating the required directory structure
 2. Setting up configuration files